netless-io/fastboard_flutter/README.md

 ### ToolBox Items

-you can configure ToolBox appliances by `FastUiSettings.toolboxItems`
+You can configure ToolBox appliances by `FastUiSettings.toolboxItems`.

 ```dart
 void main() {